Gigaspaces/xap-docs/site-hugo/content/xap/14.0/overview/caching-scenarios.markdown

 - Less load on the database layer: The cache isolates the database from the application to some extent, so less contention is generated at the database layer.
 - Continuous High-Availability: Zero downtime of your data access layer with the ability to survive system failures without any data loss.

-Both the In-line cache and the Side cache support the common deployment topologies: [replicated](./terminology.html#primary-backup-data-grid), [partitioned](./terminology.html#partitioned-data-grid) and [primary-backup partitioned](./terminology.html#primary-backup-partitioned-data-grid).
+Both the In-line cache and the Side cache support the common deployment topologies: replicated, [partitioned](./terminology.html#data-grid-topologies) and [high availability](./terminology.html#data-grid-topologies).

 {{%  anchor in-line %}}